grungerabbit/lyrics-interactions/_posts/03-07-2014-vanishing-point.md

 image: vp.png
 version: 0.8.0
 status: In active development
-description: Generates a 2D line drawing of a 3D prism in three-point graphical perspective.
-The user defines initial locations and dimensions, then the program uses slope to calculate a horizon line and Cartesian coordinates for other vertices.
+description: Generate a 2D line drawing of a 3D prism in three-point graphical perspective.
+With user defined initial locations and dimensions, the program calculates a horizon line, vertices, and guide lines.
 todo:
 - Build hatching
 - Allow additional objects